ngs-docs/angus/snakemake_for_automation.md

 ## Creating a pipeline with snakemake

 We told snakemake to do something, and it did it.
 Let's add another rule to our Snakefile telling snakemake to do something else.
-This time, we'll unzip the zipped fastc files.
+This time, we'll run multiqc.

 ```
 rule fastqc_raw: